obsproject/obs-websocket/docs/generated/protocol.md

 Only available when studio mode is enabled.

+Note: This request is slated to have the `currentPreview`-prefixed fields removed from in an upcoming RPC version.

 - Complexity Rating: `1/5`
 - Latest Supported RPC Version: `1`
 - Added in v5.0.0